jeffrey-fong/Invoker/README.md

 Invoker is a suite of large language models based on Llama-2 and is finetuned to plan between calling functions and providing responses directly.
 Currently, we have released the 13B version and there are plans for the 7B and 34B versions to be trained and released in the future.

+## News

+- [2023/09] We released **Invoker-13B-GPTQ**, which is a 4-bit quantized GPTQ implementation of Invoker-13B.
+Download [weights](https://huggingface.co/jeffrey-fong/invoker-13b-GPTQ).
+We also added ExllamaV2 integration!
+- [2023/09] We released **Invoker-13B**, a model trained on function-calling and multi-turn conversation datasets.
+Download [weights](https://huggingface.co/jeffrey-fong/invoker-13b)

 ## Installation & Usage

 The usage of Invoker follows exactly like OpenAI's function calling.
 Simply install the required dependencies: